Click to jump to the relevant section.

 Section A. DETERMINATION AND RIGHTS OF MEMBERS

-The association shall have only one class of members.
-No member shall hold more than one membership in the association.
+The Association shall have three levels of membership as stated in Article IV of these Bylaws.
+No member shall hold more than one membership in the Association.

 Section B. NON-LIABILITY OF MEMBERS